M3ssman/make-exercises-math-app/README.md

 ## Example Usage - GET

-*An Online-Demo can be accessed from [https://manage.openshift.com/](OpenShift) at (http://make-exercises-math-app-make-exercises-math-app.7e14.starter-us-west-2.openshiftapps.com/make).
+*An Online-Demo can be accessed from [OpenShift](https://manage.openshift.com/) at a generic Openshift Test Endpoint [http://make-exercises-math-app-make-exercises-math-app.7e14.starter-us-west-2.openshiftapps.com/make](http://make-exercises-math-app-make-exercises-math-app.7e14.starter-us-west-2.openshiftapps.com/make).
 Unfortunately, it's not always working.
 Due Downtimes, clone this Repository and lift-off as described in the previous section.
 The Request Parameters and Payloads apply locally as well as for the Online Demo Host, too.*

 Start App local.
 Open Browser Tab.
 Add types-Parameter like this, to get a 3-column Worksheet: